 What you are saying about MAS Radio Theatre:

 “I loved it!
 My husband, my 12-year-old son and I experienced what is was like without television and getting back to basics.
 I had the opportunity to share with my son that this is what entertainment was for families sitting around a radio together for enjoyment.
 It was a true pleasure to step back in time.
-Thank you so much for the experience!” – Debbie Davis about My Client Curely and The Casebook of Gregory Hood
+Thank you so much for the experience!” – Debbie Davis about My Client Curley and The Casebook of Gregory Hood

 Click here for audition announcements.